One week intensive driving course

-One week intensive driving courses Perth Scotland, help you to pass your practical test sooner – perfect for nervous pupils.
-Nervous learner drivers can learn at their own pace on one of our intensive courses and would help a new learner driver to grasp the essentials of car control.
-Scottish Driving School Perth provides one week intensive courses and one or two day courses.
-The practical test fee is included in all courses over 15 hours.
-Nervous pupils and beginner lessons are our specialty.
+One week intensive driving courses in Perth, Scotland, help you pass your practical test sooner – perfect for nervous pupils.
+Nervous learner drivers can learn at their own pace on one of our intensive courses and help a new learner driver grasp the essentials of car control.
+Scottish Driving School Perth provides one-week intensive courses and one or two-day courses.
+Nervous pupils and beginner lessons are our speciality.
 Learn to drive on a residential or Perth local intensive course.
 [Previous students have travelled from Australia, The Falklands, France, Spain, London, Manchester, USA, Edinburgh, Stirling, Glasgow, Inverness, Aberdeen, Shetland.]

 The Scottish Driving School website shows helpful advice whilst learning to drive.
-Reading this website whilst taking practical lessons, or one of our one week intensive courses, will produce outstanding results.
-We are an established professional local school of motoring based in Perth Scotland [est.in Perth 1986, teaching since 1977].
+Reading this website whilst taking practical lessons or one of our one-week intensive courses will produce outstanding results.
+We are an established professional local school of motoring based in Perth, Scotland [est. In Perth 1986, teaching since 1977].
 And specialise in the training of new learner drivers (especially those who are nervous).
-A fast track one week intensive courses test booking service for pupils who are ready to take their practical test is available.

 Scottish Driving School one week intensive driving courses build confidence.
 Driving courses of this high standard produce safe, confident drivers for life.

 We have developed a learning system to drive that reduces the time it takes to pass a driving test.
 This process is achieved without compromising safety.

 New learner drivers are naturally nervous, and we consider this in the early driving lessons.
 Quiet roads are used in the early stages, and every concept of moving the car from A to B is covered in great detail.
 Once your confidence builds, your instructor will move you onto roads of moderate traffic.